+Statements direct indirect

-Statements Indirect
+Statements direct mairect

 approach approach

 1 2 3

-The operating cash flows section typically begins with net income
+The operating cash flows section typically begins with net

+income.

-Separate disclosure is provided for noncash investing/financing activities
+Separate disclosure is provided for noncash

+investing/financing activities.

-Requires supplemental disclosure reconciling net income to operating cash flows
+Requires supplemental disclosure reconciling net income to

+operating cash flows.

-Conceptually, the preferred approach
+Conceptually, the preferred approach.

 1 2 3

 Includes three separate sections: operating, investing, and

-financing
+financing.

 Requires supplemental disclosure of cash paid for interest and

-cash paid for taxes
+cash paid for taxes.

-A loss on the sale of plant assets would be added back in
+A loss on the sale of a plant assets would be added back in

-operating cash flows
+operating cash flows.

-The following is an incorrectly prepared statement of cash flows of Herman Corporation.
+Following is an incorrectly prepared statement of cash flows of Herman Corporation.